Nurse Anesthesia

 • Current Basic Life Support (BLS) and Advanced Cardiovascular Life Support (ACLS) certifications

-• Submission of three professional letters of recommendation (one from current immediate supervisor; one from peer)
+• Submission of three professional letters of recommendation (one from current immediate supervisor, one from a peer)

-• Ability to meet and comply with the DNP-NA Core Performance Standards; and
+• Ability to meet and comply with the DNP-NA Core Performance Standards, which can be found in the DNP-NA Handbook

 • CCRN certification required for reapplication